 Why Algorithms Preferred Over Flowcharts?

-- Complexity: Complexity of an algorithm refers to the amount of time and space an algorithm takes to get executed.
+- The complexity of an algorithm refers to the amount of time and space an algorithm takes to get executed.
 This is one factor of an algorithm.

 The first step of an algorithm is written as Begin indicating that the algorithm starts and the last step is written as End indicating that the algorithm ends.